CookiePPP/papers/README.md

 The results are impressive and match PnG BERT.
 Original text encoder shows 3.75 MOS, randn init MP-BERT shows 3.9 MOS, and pretrained MP-BERT shows 4.04 MOS.

 The pretrained MP BERT text encoder achieves BETTER than GT MOS values.
-A second paper to go with PnG BERT that shows the importance pretraining the text encoder if possible.
+A second paper to go with PnG BERT that shows the importance of pretraining the text encoder if possible.

 ---